wmde/wikibase-release-pipeline/development/tests/README.md

 An existing suite automatically discovers a new spec only when its `<suite>.conf.ts` `specs` patterns include the new path.
 When a change needs a different combination of Compose profiles or overrides, add a suite directory with a matching `<suite>.conf.ts` and include it in the CI test matrix.

-### Installer Suite (WBS Tools Image)
+### WBS Tools Suite

-The `installer` suite is the dedicated end-to-end suite for the WBS Tools image and installer flow.
+The `wbs-tools` suite is the dedicated end-to-end suite for the WBS Tools image and its installer lifecycle.
 In contrast, `wbs-dev-tools` tests the development CLI and its supporting libraries.

 It runs the selected WBS Tools image against a temporary WBS checkout and covers: